BharatKJain/Encrypted_Socket_Chat/README.md

 * By following the instructions of simple SeverQT and ClientQT for AES Encrypted model.
 * The AES Encryption is done by using Crypto++ library in C++, the library is mentioned above.
 * A sample program of AES Encryption is given in the repository.

-3)The FSerEnc and FCliEnc folder consists of RSA based encryption of AES keys which will further be used to encrypt the 'Socket Chat':
+3) The FSerEnc and FCliEnc folder consists of RSA based encryption of AES keys which will further be used to encrypt the 'Socket Chat':

  * The code is similar to